HeMaggie/Myapp/README.md

 ## HEllo World

 ### App Description
 This App is able to show the text you typed in on a lable.
-It can also change the lable's text color  and the background color.
+It can also change the lable's text color, the background color.
+Tapping on the background view enables it to reset all views to default settings.

 ### App Walk-though